For over 35 years our lawyers have been winning cases for the people of NSW. Contact us now for expert advice in negligence claims.

-Public and occupiers liability law is a complex area as it becomes necessary for the negligent party and the company or organisation to be judged under separate laws as those responsible for the incident occurring.
-To succeed in a claim you usually need to be able to prove that the perpetrator was acting in the course of their employment or that there was negligence, and that the employer knew or should have known of the misconduct.
-As an example a hotel could be responsible for the conduct of a bouncer, or a school responsible for a teacher.
+Public and occupiers liability law is a complex area as it becomes necessary for the injured party to succeed in a claim you usually need to be able to prove there was negligence.
+As an example a school can be responsible for the negligence of a teacher which leads to the injury of a student.

 Most often the claims made are because of a slip, trip or fall as these can happen anywhere at anytime and this is why this area of law is also referred to as a "slip and fall" claim.

 The difference between public liability and occupier liability is the location in which the accident occurred.
 If the incident occurred in a public place then it falls under public liability, but if it was on someone's premises (such as a shop or restaurant) it is considered occupiers liability.

 Examples of accidents that may be covered under public and occupiers liability are:

 If you believe that you have a public and occupiers liability claim because you have suffered one of these incidents, then contact PK Simpson who are sympathetic to your case and can also advise you on what steps to take next.